TESL M.A. students Ana Roa and Kurt Stoecker present their work at the 2013 Graduate School Symposium.

 Funding for Graduate Students

 The Graduate School offers Research Grants for graduate students.
-The deadline this fall is Monday, October 1.
+The deadline this fall is Monday, September 29.
 You can read more about these grants here.
-Note that the Graduate School will hold workshops on September 5 and 6 to help you prepare submissions for those grants.
-Feel free to also talk to the TESL/Ling faculty for help on your proposals.
+Note that the Graduate School will holds workshops each semester to help you prepare submissions for those grants.
+Feel free to talk to the TESL/Ling faculty for help on your proposals.

 Get to know the SIUE faculty